Job profile

 What to expect

-• The traditional uniform is chef whites.
-Hygiene and health and safety are very important, so wearing a hat and an apron is standard.
+• The traditional uniform is chef whites, and wearing a hat and apron is standard

-• French cuisine still has a big influence in the industry, both in the UK and worldwide and particularly in haute cuisine.
+• French cuisine has a significant influence in the industry, particularly in haute cuisine

 Qualifications